-Although the members unanimously approved the deal by the company’s board, the shareholders were offered the opportunity to vote for or against the acquisition.
-All the eligible shareholders were sent the voting and the proxy information, which stated that the shareholders could cast their vote or appoint a proxy to vote on their behalf.
-The acquisition deal was finally closed in January 2020.
+The board unanimously approved the deal, but the shareholders were given the opportunity to vote for or against the acquisition.
+All eligible shareholders received the voting and proxy information, which allowed them to cast their votes or appoint a proxy to vote on their behalf.
+The company closed the acquisition deal in January 2020.

 Reasons for Proxy Vote

 Although there can be multiple reasons for different people, the following are the two most common reasons for which people opt for proxy vote:

 Delegate to someone who knows more than the principal

 In most cases, the shareholders have limited access to the company information time, making it difficult to analyze and understand what is happening within the organization.
 Hence, they prefer to delegate their voting rights to someone likely to be more informed than them.

 The principal can’t attend the meeting in person

 In some cases, the shareholders must attend the meetings in person, which is not feasible for many shareholders due to various logistical constraints.
 So, in the absence of remote voting, proxy voting seems to be a viable option to fulfill the voting responsibilities of the principal.

 How to Apply for it?